mdowd4/digital-monopoly-in-excel/README.md

 </p>

 ## Description
 This is an excel file for tracking most of the components of the board game Monopoly.
 It displays the name of each player along with how much money they have and all of their purchased properties.
+Currently, the project is unfinished because Mediterranean Ave is the only purchasable property.

 ## Walkthrough
 Once the file is open, start by clicking the **New Game** button.
 You will be prompted to enter each player's name.
 Names will automatically be filled out in the sheet, bank accounts will be reset to 1500, Free Parking will be reset to 0, and all owned properties will be cleared.